wdcunha/RMI_FileTransfer/README.md

 `docker run --network=rmi_fileTransfer --name server servervol`

+>>> TIP: There's a little trick detail that is to put the server address in the Client/StartFileClient.java as the same name (--name server) given in the previous command

+			FileServerInt server = (FileServerInt)Naming.lookup("rmi://server/abc");

 * Run the clientvol image

 `docker run --network=rmi_fileTransfer -it clientvol `

-Here there's a little trick that is to put the server address in the StartFileClient as the same name given in the previous command

 Requirements
 ------------